Do Remote Jobs Offer Benefits? Complete Guide to Health Insurance, 401(k) & Stipends (2026)

 Buffer has operated on a four-day work week since 2020 and reports sustained productivity and employee satisfaction.
 The model is spreading: several European countries are running or have completed four-day pilots, and U.S. companies in the remote-first space are beginning to adopt compressed schedules as a recruiting advantage.

 Companies are moving toward cafeteria-style benefits where employees choose from a menu of options.
 Dell Technologies and GitLab both offer flexible benefit selections — employees pick the perks that matter most to them rather than accepting a one-size-fits-all package.
+Robert Half’s 2026 data shows that 47% of professionals who are not actively job searching cite flexibility as the main reason they stay — making personalized benefits a retention tool, not just a recruiting one.
 For companies looking to hire remote workers, offering personalized benefits is a key differentiator.
-Robert Half’s 2026 data shows that 47% of professionals who are not actively job searching cite flexibility as the main reason they stay — making personalized benefits a retention tool, not just a recruiting one.

 Remote Job Benefits: Key Takeaways